6580937395

 5. Eustachian pressure tube problems

-The most common reason to suffer ear pain and blocked ear is of course impacted earwax.
-The ear is supposed to be a self-cleaning organ, by which the skin lining the ear canal is designed to migrate outwards.
-So just like a mini-conveyor belt, as the skin cells move slowly outwards, they carry the wax out of the ear.
+The most common reason to suffer ear pain and ear blockage is of course impacted earwax.
+The ear is a self-cleaning organ.
+This means that the skin lining of the ear canal usually slowly migrates outwards.
+Just like a mini-conveyor belt, the skin cells move slowly outwards and carry the wax out of the ear.
 So there is no reason to clean or dig your ears yourself.
 Earwax is not “dirty” at all!
 In fact, earwax contains some natural oils to protect your ear canal skin.
-Unfortunately, for some people who tend to have narrow ear canals or produce more wax than usual, they might have to see their ENT specialist in Singapore to have their ears gently and safely cleaned out through a special process called micro-suctioning, using a microscope.

 Share this blog via: